syncfusion-content/uwp-docs/uwp/SfDockingManager/Auto-Hide-Window.md

 ![](Auto-Hide-Window-images/Auto-Hide-Window-img4.jpeg)

 To show or collapse the AutoHide button for a specific child in the `SfDockingManager`, `IsPinButtonVisible` AttachedProperty can be used.
-By default, its value is true, this functionality can be disabled by setting its value as false.
+By default, `IsPinButtonVisible` value is true.
+This functionality can be disabled by setting its value as false.

 {% tabs %}